 Screen printing can be done by hand, using a type of squeegee to spread the ink, or it can be done using machines, either flat or on a rotating drum.

 The most popular way to get the original image onto the mesh is by using a process similar to photography – projecting the image onto a photoreactive coating and then processing the screen to remove the exposed parts, thus creating a “negative” image.
 The shapes can be formed using other techniques, such as using pre-formed stencils (e.g. for lettering) or cutting shapes out manually, but these techniques have limited commercial potential.

-The biggest advantage of screen printing is that it’s relatively cheap for large batches because the same stencil can be used over and over again.
+The most significant advantage of screen printing is that it’s relatively cheap for large batches because the same stencil can be used over and over again.
 It can give good results in large, bold images.
 Also, you can print in any colour you can imagine, so white on black is not a problem.

-Computer software is available to separate the colours in a given image, however, so not all of the drawbacks of yesteryear still apply.
+Computer software is available to separate the colours in a given image; however, so not all of the drawbacks of yesteryear still apply.